Mode of StudyFull-time, Full-time sandwich with work placement

 - Learn from professionals working in the sector – recent academic enrichment events include a guest lecture from the Senior Strategic Advisor to Oxfam, a visit from an NGO based in Peru, a series of training events with RedR UK and sessions led by our colleagues and graduates working in the sector

-- Put your expertise into practice in Model United Nations events, in collaboration with fellow students from International Development and International Relations
+- Be a diplomat for a day at our Model United Nations event, in collaboration with fellow students from International Development and International Relations

 - Have the chance to learn a new language, enhancing your employability in an international workplace

 BA (Hons) International Development degree entry requirements

 - A levels – ABB–BBC